Office of Nursing Services (ONS)

 Perioperative Clinical Nurse Advisor

 Lisa Warner, RN, MHA, CNOR is the Clinical Nurse Advisor for the Perioperative Field Advisory Committee.
-Lisa is field based at the Phoenix VA Medical Center in Arizona where she also works half time as a perioperative nurse in the Operating Room.
+Lisa is field based at the Phoenix VA Medical Center in Arizona where she also works half time as a Surgical Quality Nurse.
 Prior to this role, she served as the nurse manager of the OR, PACU and Same Day Surgery for over 13 years.
-She also chairs the ONS SPS/Periop workgroup.
-She serves as the member of the OR Nurse Manager Advisory Board for the National Surgery Office and is a member on the Optimizing Patient Flow & Technology (OPF&T), is a member of the CIS/ARK Advisory Board, is a member of the VISN 18 Sterile Processing Services (SPS) Committee and VISN 18 Surgical Work group.
+She serves as a member of the OR Nurse Manager Advisory Board for the National Surgery Office, is a member on the Optimizing Patient Flow & Technology (OPF&T), is a member of the CIS/ARK Advisory Board, is a member of the VISN 18 Sterile Processing Services (SPS) Committee and VISN 18 Surgical Work group.

 The Perioperative Field Advisory Committee (FAC) has 11 members.
 The FAC facilitates monthly conference calls with OR Nursing Leader, Ambulatory Surgery Center Nursing Leader and manages the OR Nurse Leader SharePoint.
-The FAC is currently involved in or working on the following projects: OR Staffing Methodology, Fire Risk Assessment in the OR, working with DoD, the American Pain Society and the American Society of Anesthesiologists to develop post-operative pain guidelines, working on best practice for cleaning the OR, decreasing distractions in the OR, encourage a smoke free environment and examine the RNFA role as an adjunct to resident staffing and developing an educational tool for Vista Intraoperative Nursing Documentation.
+The FAC is currently involved in or working on the following projects: Working with System Redesign on Surgical Flow Improvement Initiative, working with DoD, the American Pain Society and the American Society of Anesthesiologists to develop post-operative pain guidelines, working on best practice for cleaning the OR, decreasing distractions in the OR, encourage a smoke free environment, examine the RNFA role as an adjunct to resident staffing and developing an educational tool for Vista Intraoperative Nursing Documentation.